maximilionus/lucidglyph/README.md

 updates.
 One `--blacklist` option can hold only one module name or glob pattern provided in literal string format (single quotes).

+You can get the names of the modules by inspecting the contents of the `src/modules/` directory.

 The below example will prevent modules from being installed in the respective
 order:
 - `src/modules/environment/lucidglyph-freetype-properties.conf`